StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 | fs.s3a.secret.key | The Secret Key that you can use to access the Google CGS bucket. |
 | fs.s3a.endpoint   | The endpoint that you can use to access the Google CGS bucket. |

+> **NOTE**
+>
+> Broker Load supports accessing Google CGS only according to the S3A protocol.
+Therefore, when you load data from Google CGS, you must replace the prefix in the CGS URI you pass as a file path into `DATA INFILE` with `s3a://`.

 To create an Access/Secret key pair to access your Google CGS bucket, follow these steps:

 1. Log in to [Google GCP](https://console.cloud.google.com/storage/settings).